 North Island, which is rated one of the world's premier trout

-fishing destinations boasting some of the fattest and feistiest
+fishing destinations with some of the fattest and feistiest trout,

-trout, best fished with dry flies, nymph and streamer flies.
-The
+best fished with dry, nymph, and streamer flies.
+The best time to

-best time to fish Taupo is between October and April as there is
+fish Taupo is between October and April as there is something

-Other great fishing spots in the area include Lakes Kuratau, Otamangakau and Rotoaira which all provide high quality fly fishing and are less crowded than Lake Taupo.
-Head east towards Rotorua and the aptly named Bay of Plenty, also renowned for saltwater fly, big game fishing and yellowtail kingfish, where fishermen will be forgiven for thinking they have discovered trout heaven in the small clear streams awash with massive trophy trout.
+Other great fishing spots in the area include Lakes Kuratau, Otamangakau, and Rotoaira which all provide high quality fly fishing and are less crowded than Lake Taupo.
+Head east towards Rotorua and the aptly named Bay of Plenty, also renowned for saltwater fly, big game fishing, and yellowtail kingfish.
+At Rotorua, fishermen will be forgiven for thinking they have discovered trout heaven in the small clear streams awash with massive trophy trout.
 Anglers should note that the catch and release of all wild fish is encouraged.
 Further south, Rangitikei District is also a popular spot for brown and rainbow trout, while Hawkes Bay on the east coast is the perfect place to stalk these elusive fish.